 THIS DATE IN HISTORY: Oct.
 27

-The power-play goal midway through the third period against goalie Gump Worsley pulls Howe into a tie with Maurice Richard of the Canadiens, the all-time leader when he retires in 1960.
+The power-play goal midway through the third period against goalie Gump Worsley pulls Howe into a tie with Maurice Richard of the Canadiens, the NHL's all-time goal-scoring leader when he retires in 1960.

 1973: New York Islanders rookie defenseman Denis Potvin scores his first two NHL goals in a 3-2 victory against the New York Rangers at Nassau Coliseum.
 Potvin retires in 1988 with 310 goals, at that time the most by any defenseman in NHL history.

 1988: Quebec Nordiques center Joe Sakic scores a goal to become the first rookie in NHL history to get points in each of his first 11 career games.
-The milestone comes in a 6-2 road loss to the Boston Bruins at Boston Garden.
+The milestone comes in a 6-2 loss to the Boston Bruins at Boston Garden.

 2000: Goalie Marc Denis makes 32 saves and the expansion Columbus Blue Jackets win a home game for the first time in team history by defeating the Washington Capitals 3-1 at Nationwide Arena.

 2005: Manny Legace of the Red Wings becomes the first goalie in NHL history to have 10 victories in October, Win No. 10 comes when Detroit defeats the Chicago Blackhawks 5-2 at Joe Louis Arena.
 Legace makes 21 saves and defenseman Mathieu Schneider scores two goals for Detroit.